Rktify/WADS_FastAPI/README.md

 ## Endpoint

-This is the design of my Todo app's API endpoint
+The design of my Todo app's API endpoint are on the "Todo App API Endpoint" files

+You can view it as a pdf or a xlsx file